Researching your customers and competitors

 You should add together the number of people in each segment.

 You'll then need to estimate how many people are likely to buy your idea.
-This is known as 'market penetration'.
+This is 'market penetration'.

 To help you estimate how many people are likely to buy your idea, it could help to think about how much you'll charge for it.

 In particular, think about how much your idea will cost someone to buy in relation to your competitors.